-105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county, and there may be additional permits required from other governmental entities such as water management districts, state agencies or federal agencies."

-105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances.

-105.3.5 Identification of minimum premium policy.

-Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Section 440.10 and 440.38, Florida Statutes.

-105.3.6 Asbestos removal.
-Moving, removal or disposal of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph.
+- 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county such as the requirement for Home or Property Owners Association approval, and there may be additional permits required from other governmental entities such as water management districts, state agencies or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances. - 105.3.5 Identification of minimum premium policy.
+Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Section 440.10 and 440.38, Florida Statutes. - 105.3.6 Asbestos removal contractor exemption.
+Refer to Section 105.9 for additional requirements.
+A licensed asbestos removal contractor is not required when moving, removing or disposing of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph.
 To qualify for exemption under this paragraph, an owner must personally appear and sign the building permit application.
-The permitting agency shall provide the person with a disclosure statement in substantially the following form:

-Disclosure Statement: State law requires asbestos abatement to be done by licensed contractors.
+The permitting agency shall provide the person with a disclosure statement in substantially the following form: - Disclosure Statement: State law requires asbestos abatement to be done by licensed contractors.
 You have applied for a permit under an exemption to that law.
 The exemption allows you, as the owner of your property, to act as your own asbestos abatement contractor even though you do not have a license.
 You must supervise the construction yourself.
 You may move, remove or dispose of asbestos-containing materials on a residential building where you occupy the building and the building is not for sale or lease, or the building is a farm outbuilding on your property.
 If you sell or lease such building within 1 year after the asbestos abatement is complete, the law will presume that you intended to sell or lease the property at the time the work was done, which is a violation of this exemption.
 You may not hire an unlicensed person as your contractor.
 Your work must be done according to all local, state and federal laws and regulations which apply to asbestos abatement projects.
-It is your responsibility to make sure that people employed by you have licenses required by state law and by county or municipal licensing ordinances.
+It is your responsibility to make sure that people employed by you have licenses required by state law and by county or municipal licensing ordinances. - 105.3.7 Applicable Code for Manufactured Buildings.
+Manufacturers should be permitted to complete all buildings designed and approved prior to the effective date of a new code edition, provided a clear signed contract is in place.
+The contract shall provide specific data, mirroring that as required by an application for permit, specifically, without limitation, date of execution, building owner or dealer, and anticipated date of completion.
+However, the construction activity must commence within 6 months of the contract's execution.
+The contract is subject to verification by the Department of Business and Professional Regulation.